Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives.
-The description lacks context on prerequisites, use cases, or exclusions, leaving the agent to infer usage from the tool name alone.
+No explicit guidance on when to use this tool versus alternatives.
+It lacks comparisons to other decline curve tools or conditions for use, leaving the agent to infer usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.